Skip to content

 At the last South Hams Dementia Forum, I delighted to hear the enthusiasm from those attending fin helping me with this project and I'm really looking forward to seeing what we shall learn.

-If you are reading this article and you can assist me with this project but would like to know more detail, I can be contacted through 4RDA using the following email address in the first instance:
+If you are reading this article and you can assist me with this project but would like to know more detail, I can be contacted directly using the following email address:

 katherine.parkin@students.plymouth.ac.uk